Stories showcasing the career progression/study life of some of our MPhil/PhD alumni/students

 "Four years passed quickly with the endless support and freedom given to me for conducting my research project at HKU.
 The award of my Fulbright-RGC scholarship and financial support for attending Cornell University’s summer School of Criticism and Theory enabled me to conduct part of my research in the US with world-leading scholars in my field.
 During that time, attending and presenting my research findings at international conferences enabled knowledge exchange and networking with international scholars.
 HKU has equipped me with a solid base and opportunities to pursue an academic career that is not bounded by regional or cultural boundaries."

-Dr LIU Tianyin, 2015 PhD Graduate, Department of Psychology, Postdoctoral Research Fellow in the Sau Po Centre on Ageing at HKU, Hong Kong
+Dr LIU Tianyin, 2015 PhD Graduate, Awardee of University Postgraduate Fellowship, Department of Psychology, Postdoctoral Research Fellow in the Sau Po Centre on Ageing at HKU, Hong Kong

 “My name is Tianyin Liu, and I am currently a Postdoctoral Research Fellow in the Sau Po Centre on Ageing at HKU.
 In 1923, Dr Sun Yat-sen said, “I feel as though I have returned home, because Hong Kong and the University of Hong Kong are the birth place of my knowledge”.
 Nearly a century has passed, and I can still relate to every one of Dr Sun’s heartfelt words.
 I am deeply grateful for the guidance and encouragement from my advisor, I am truly honoured to be crowned the champion of the HKU Three Minute Thesis (3MT®) competition for my PhD work, and I feel extremely lucky to have peers from a global community.
 Nurture your curiosity, seize opportunities, and embrace diversity: HKU is a community that we all call home.”

-Dr WEN Haofu, 2015 PhD Graduate, Department of Electrical and Electronic Engineering, Founder and CEO at Accosys Limited, Hong Kong
+Dr WEN Haofu, 2015 PhD Graduate, Awardee of Hong Kong PhD Fellowship, Department of Electrical and Electronic Engineering, Founder and CEO at Accosys Limited, Hong Kong

 "I spent eight years receiving education from my alma mater.
 The University witnessed me grow from an 18-year-old kid who had never been too far away from home to a 26-year-old professional who just started his own company.
 Thanks to HKU, I managed to meet talented peers, some of whom later became my best friends in life, and learnt from great professors, most of whom are still inspiring and mentoring me today.